 What to Eat in Porto

 - Francesinha.
 Probably one of the most caloric meals you’ll ever have but hey, save your diet for later.
-This monster sandwich on a platter dish has all the goods on it: cured meats, linguiça, steak, cheese, egg and a delicious beer-based sauce.
-I’m already salivating.
+This massive sandwich on a platter dish has all the goods on it: cured meats, linguiça, steak, cheese, egg and a delicious beer-and-tomato sauce.
+Have it at lunch time rather than at the evening.

 - Arroz de Pato.
-Typically portuguese, this tasty rice with duck meat with gratin cheese on top can be found at its best in Porto.
+This tasty rice is made with duck meat with gratin cheese on top can be found at its best in Porto.

 My Favorite Places to Eat in Porto